Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dương vật in 3D hồi phục khả năng giao phối cho thỏ, heo - Ảnh 1.

-3D printed penis helps rabbits regain their ability to mate and reproduce - Photo: pbs.org
+3D-printed penis helps rabbits regain their ability to mate and reproduce - Photo: pbs.org

-In particular, the team wants to create in vitro models of erectile dysfunction and Peyronie's disease, a condition in which scar tissue causes the penis to become curved and painful.
+Specifically, the team aims to create in-vitro models of erectile dysfunction and Peyronie's disease, a condition of penile fibrosis caused by scar tissue that results in a curved and painful penis.

 The research was published in the journal Nature Biomedical Engineering .